This week’s poker news gets going with headlines out of Illinois. Could they be the next state to legalize online poker? We take a closer look.

 A long time ago during the poker boom, Full Tilt Poker was arguably the most popular online poker sites in the world and even rostered a number of top players such as Phil Ivey and Erick Lindgren.
 Sadly, the company realized that they weren’t able to play its players account balances a few years ago.
 It was then that Poker Hall of Fame nominee Isai Scheinberg had been able to work out a deal that would allow PokerStars to purchase the company for $547 million.
 It was also included in the deal that PokerStars would pay the players what they were owed as well.

 This deal was struck back in 2014 with PokerStars not owning Full Tilt past 2016.
-The company moved over to The Stars Group, who is now deciding to shut the company and all of its operations down for good and migrate the players to PokerStars.
+The company moved over to The Stars Group, which in 2020 was bought by Flutter Entertainment.
+Flutter is now deciding to shut the company and all of its operations down for good and migrate the players to PokerStars.

 Card Player Poker Tour Venetian Main Event Comes To A Close